arit-ucsb/UploaderTestFiles/README.md

 ## Exact Size ##

-Fake files generated using ```fsutil file createnew "Fake File (X MB).ext" XXXX```.
+Fake files generated in Windows using the command ```fsutil file createnew "Fake File (X MB).ext" XXXX```.

-These files are exactly sizes to the byte.
+These files are exactly sized to the byte.
 Rename the extension to what you need for your testing.

-Good for testing upload limits on websites or bench marking file copy operations.
+Useful for testing upload limits on websites or benchmarking file copy operations.